'A Lot Of Gray Area': A Legal Expert Explains 'How To Read The Constitution'

 Your purchase helps support NPR programming.
 How?

-What is the president actually allowed to do under the United States Constitution?
+What is the president actually allowed to do under the U.S. Constitution?

-It's a question that's comes up from time to time at NPR — and when it does, we've turned to experts like Kim Wehle, now a law professor and CBS News legal commentator.
+It's a question that's comes up from time to time at NPR, and when it does, we've turned to experts such as Kim Wehle, now a law professor and CBS News legal commentator.
 Now, she's written a book about it.
 It's called How to Read the Constitution — and Why.

 Wehle says that all the debates around the constitutionality of various Trump administration policies inspired her to write the book.
 She says she originally had a contract to write a book for an academic audience, but found herself writing for laypeople.